Top Puerto Rican Festivals: Celebrating Culture, Music, and Cuisine

 Dance Competitions That Dazzled

-The dance floor was on fire with talent, as competitors showcased traditional dance forms influenced by African, Spanish, and Caribbean cultures.
+The dance was on fire with talent, as competitors showcased traditional dance forms influenced by African, Spanish, and Caribbean cultures.
 The grace and passion of these dancers connected everyone with the island’s rich heritage.

 Dance StyleNumber of Competitors